 We may collect a share of sales or other compensation from the links on this page.

-Around ski towns it’s known as goggle-tan, but back home, they might call you a racoon, the white mask around your eyes in stark contrast to the redness of the rest of your face.
+Around ski, towns are known as goggle-tan, but back home, they might call you a raccoon, the white mask around your eyes in stark contrast to the redness of the rest of your face.
 It’s the dead of winter, so what happened?

 Skiers spend all day outside at high-altitudes where the UV rays are much stronger (the atmosphere is thinner and less protective).
 On top of this, sunlight bounces off snow and cloud which increases the power of the sun’s radiation.
 This makes sunburn more likely which is why it’s so important to wear suncream.

 Between high altitude, the reflection off the snow, and the fact that skiers are frequently outside for hours at a time – sunburn is a real danger.
 To mitigate the risks of exposure you should always be wearing high factor sunscreen, lip balm, and eye protection – either sunglasses or ski goggles.